sigma-s/100-Days-of-Code/log.md

 <h2 align="center">Day 44: Thursday March 16, 2017</h2>

 **Today's Progress**:
-- Warmed up with some HTML, CSS, and JavaScript (using https://jsfiddle.net/ for the first time)
+- Warmed up with some HTML, CSS, and JavaScript (using [JS Fiddle](https://jsfiddle.net/) for the first time)
 - Project Euler

 **Thoughts:**